Dddddduo/Dddddduo/README.md

 ### ✨&nbsp; About Me

-I'm Dduo , a student.
-Feel free to reach out if you'd like to chat or collaborate! 😊📚"
+- 📚 I'm Dduo, a student.
+Feel free to reach out if you'd like to chat or collaborate! 😊

-Don't hesitate to reach out if you'd like to collaborate or just chat! 😊"
+- 💬 Don't hesitate to reach out if you'd like to collaborate or just chat! 😊

-Let me know if you'd like to tweak it further!